TheMITTech/thetech.com/README.md

 4. Rebase your changes to make sure you're staying on top of the newest `dev` branch: `git pull --rebase origin dev`.
 5. Push to the `dev` branch: `git push origin dev`
 6. Ping the Techno Director, to have the changes merged into master, and deployed to the staging/production website.

-## Commonly Used Commands

-Unless otherwise specified, the following commands should be executed in the development box under the directory `~/app`.

-1. Start the Rails server: `bundle exec rails server`.
-2. Launch the Rails console: `bundle exec rails console`.
-3. Open a PostgreSQL database console: `psql thetech-dev -h 127.0.0.1 -U thetech`.

 ## Deployment Environment Variables